gainskills/Kex-Zh-Blog/content/post/2019-01-25-post-img-mgmt-hugo.md

 The thing is [Shortcode](https://gohugo.io/content-management/shortcodes/) and [Image Processing](https://gohugo.io/content-management/image-processing/) module enable Hugo to create responsive images:

 1. Customize the behavior and style to view the image
-2. Resize and crop the image to proper size and quality for different view
+2. Resize and crop the image to the proper size and quality for a different view

 Make a long story short, shared my customization as an example